llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

     return 0;
   }

-Back on the command line, compile the example with:
+Then, back on the command line, invoke Clang with:

 .. code-block:: console